 Tips For Losing The Baby Weight:

 3.Be consistent.
 It’s really easy for me to justify not working out.
 I mean..
 I have four kids, I work full time..I’m busy.
-This is why going to Orange Theory and BodyRok keep me on track.
+This is why going to Orange Theory and BodyRok have kept me on track.
 Not only are there membership fees, but if I miss a class I’ve signed up for, there are also added fee’s to that.
 I hate wasting money, so if I sign up, I go.
 I take 5 minutes on Sunday and sign up for all my classes for the week.
+It’s so motivating to be in a class where someone tells you what to do and pushes you to do your best.
+I find it harder to complete a workout at home because I lack the self discipline sometimes.

 Bonus: I’ve never shared this tip publicly before.
 Are you ready?
 Once my babies are about 2 weeks old and I’m walking around fine I do this: at every feeding (every 2-3 hours) I try and do 10 modified pushups( I think I could only do 5 at a time until week 4 with Ozzy) and 10 squats.
 Seems silly, huh?
 If you think about it, those add up really quick considering you are feeding so often.
 After a month increase your squats to 20.
 Once you’re ready to do abs, add a few sit ups or a 30-60 second plank in.
 I’ve learned little things throughout the day not only help me get back in shape, but also increase my energy and give me endorphins.